reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 `onFailure()` handles network connectivity issues.

 We have now covered all the basic components that will help us create a working Retrofit client in a Spring Boot application.
-In the next section, we will look at unit testing the endpoints defined in the Retrofit client.
+In the next section, we will look at mocking the endpoints defined in the Retrofit client.